RedisGraph/RedisGraph/docs/commands/graph.query.md

 * Post-`UNION` processing.

-We can easily get the cheapest and most expensive items in a store and set their `keep_surveillance` property to `true` (to keep monitoring the 'interestin' items) using post-`UNION` processing:
+We can easily get the cheapest and most expensive items in a store and set their `keep_surveillance` property to `true` (to keep monitoring the 'interesting' items) using post-`UNION` processing:

   ```sh
   GRAPH.QUERY DEMO_GRAPH